TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- major: remove/audit get<>

+- shorten warmup/countdown times
+    - but only for rankeds as its a dynamic var and i dont trust it will be the same build if i upload it now, so it could break casual matches

+- if muxing, we should assign consecutive ports for the web too

+- hide cg servers from the list
+- hide invite button when the server is full
+    (server has to send the number of slots)

 - Reimplement this damn hotbar, assign just by flavour, the index should be passed to the getter function always

 - for better grenade/knife accuracy: